anahitasocial/anahita/README.md

 ### Women Life Freedom

-We stand in solidarity with the brave Iranian women!
+We stand in solidarity with Iranian women!

 #MahsaAmini #WomenLifeFreedom #IranRevolution